kellyjadams/run-sql-in-python/README.md

 # Connect Python to Database

-Python code to connect to a postgresql and bigquery database.
+Python code to connect to a postgresql or bigquery database.

 1. [Connect to PostgreSQL](postgresql.py)
 2. [Connect to BigQuery](bigquery.py)